 I sketched out the use cases, common rules, and thought through the logic.
 These designs were focused on the information hierarchy and the logic behind the rules.
 I focused on making the rules more intuitive and discoverable.

 The CEO was invested in this project and had ideas of how to solve it.
 When I got this project, our CEO wanted us to change the rule groups to be - Who, what, where, and when so the rules would read like a sentence and hit the major groups.
-I did a logic test and the method didn’t match with all the rules.
+At a high leve this sounded good, but I reviewed different scenarios and rules to ensure the logic was solid, yet it didn't translate well for some common use cases.
+I came up with my own solution for the naming/rule structure.

-I tested out my design and the CEO’s idea on our internal users aka members of the Customer Success Team and Support team.
+I tested out my design and the CEO’s idea on our internal users, who were members of the Customer Success Team and Support team.
 They gave great feedback on arrears that were confusing and exposed blindspots.
 I discovered that the CEO’s approach didn’t work because the terms could have different meanings, like where could be location or where on the page and those didn’t work to be grouped together across all rule levels.

 I discussed the findings with the CTO, made edits to the information architecture, and then designed my first iteration.